l0ss/Grouper/README.md

 * ... and much more! (well, not very much, but some)

 Yes it's pretty rough, but it saves me an enormous amount of time reading through those awful 150MB HTML GPO reports, and if it works for me it might work for you.

+Note: While some function names might include the word audit, Groper is explicitly NOT meant to be an exhaustive audit for best practice configurations etc. If you want that, you should be using Microsoft SCT and LGPO.exe or something.

 ## Usage